chrisvfabio/hivemq-terraform-azure/README.md

 `/opt/data/mongo` - The Azure Data Disk is mounted to this directory, which is then mounted to the `/data/db` directory inside the mongo container.

 `--auth` - this flag enables authentication for the MongoDB instance.
+Remove this flag to disable auth.

 <br>